 - (c) International Coordinators will serve for the same term as Standing and Special Committees of the Council.

-- (b) AII funds received by the Council shall be deposited in an account established in the name of the Council.
+- (b) All funds received by the Council shall be deposited in an account established in the name of the Council.

-- (c) The Treasurer shall be responsible for approving such expenditures as are authorized by the Council.
+- (c) The Treasurer shall be responsible for approving expenditures as authorized by the Council.

 - (d) The Treasurer shall submit an annual report, a budget, and such other financial reports as may be prescribed by these Bylaws and by the Council.

-- (e) The Treasurer shall receive and distribute the annual audit, and disseminate such other financial statements and reports as maybe stipulated by the Council.
+- (e) The Treasurer shall receive and distribute the annual audit and disseminate other financial statements and reports as may be stipulated by the Council.

-- (f) If required by the Council, the Treasurer shall give surety bond for the faithful discharge of his or her duties; the cost of such bond to be paid by the Council.
+- (f) If required by the Council, the Treasurer shall give surety bond for the faithful discharge of duties; the cost of such bond to paid by the Council.